 This section of the trail (10 miles) begins in Lake Placid and ends on the north side of Saranac Lake Village at the Aubochon Crossing.
 This section, which opened in December 2023, is surfaced with rock dust.
 The 2.5 mile section through Saranac Lake Village is paved.

-From the Aubochon Crossing in Saranac Lake to the Floodwood Crossing is now open.
+From the Aubuchon Crossing in Saranac Lake to the Floodwood Crossing opened in the fall of 2024.
 This 15 mile section is a beautiful trail with lakes and ponds.
 For cycling there are good parallel secondary roads adjacent to this section, including Forest Home Road, Saranac Inn Road, and Floodwood Road (dirt).

-The construction on the section from Floodwood Crossing to Tupper Lake is scheduled to be completed by fall 2025.
-Note that they have completed the parking lot off Washington Street in Tupper Lake.
+The construction on the section from Floodwood Crossing to Tupper Lake officially opened in October 2025.
+They will be working on infrastructure details through the summer of 2026.
+The parking lot off Washington Street in Tupper Lake is a great place to start.
 The western terminus of the Rail Trail connects to the existing Junction Pass Trail--a 1.5 mile trail into downtown Tupper Lake.

 Mile posts /points are still a ‘work in progress’ and actual posts will only be at the full mile mark when finished.
 All other references are estimates.